dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 Temporal variance in semiotic mappings can have each linear, cyclical, generational and developmental dynamics associated with them.
-Especially in the context of modernization and globaliztion, signs across the world are undergoing constant flux in how they are mapped and in their degree of penetration.
+Especially in the context of modernization and globalization, signs across the world are undergoing constant flux in how they are mapped and in their degree of penetration.
 There are signs which only develop or change in significance once someone reaches a certain age